|

 - Yorkshire

-Sculpture Park
+Sculpture Park -one of

-near Wakefield, featuring work by many notable sculptors including
+Wakefield, featuring work by many notable sculptors including

 Henry Moore and Barbara Hepworth.